Linear programming on the Stiefel manifold: Applications

+we will reveal hidden convexity of \eqref{minmax0} similar to \eqref{eq:LP_s} in Section \ref{se:main}.
+Here are some applications of \eqref{minmax0}. \begin{itemize} \item Stiefel-constrained weighted maximin dispersion problem aims to find a point in the Stiefel manifold $St_{n,p}$ that maximizes the minimal weighted Euclidean distance from given $m$ points.
+It reads as

-where $\|\cdot\|$ is the Euclidean norm, $d_i\in\R^n$ and $w_i>0$ for $i=1,\cdots,m$.
-It can be rewritten as a special case of \eqref{minmax0} similar to \eqref{qua-lin}. \item For any $D\in \R^{m\times n}$, the $\ell_1$-norm minimization problem, with an application in orthogonal dictionary learning \cite{Xue2021}, can be reformulated as a case of \eqref{minmax0}
+where $D_i\in\R^{n\times p}$, and $w_i>0$ for $i=1,\cdots,m$.
+Problem \eqref{eq:disp} can be reformulated as a special case of \eqref{minmax0} similar to \eqref{qua-lin}.
+Wang and Xia \cite{WX16} studied ball-constrained weighted maximin dispersion problem.
+Based on their proof, one can easily derive that \eqref{eq:disp} with $p=1$ and $m\le n$ has an exact SDP relaxation.
+We will extend the result to larger $p$ cases in Section \ref{se:main}. \item Orthogonal dictionary learning is a fundamental problem in representation learning \cite{Bai2019,Xue2021}.
+To recover orthogonal dictionaries, one common approach is to consider the $\ell_1$-norm minimization problem which can be reformulated as a special case of \eqref{minmax0}